fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-dataset/validate-your-dataset.md

 image: https://og.fairdataihub.org/api/ogimage?app=soda-for-sparc&title=Step%207%20-%20Preview%20dataset&description=Prepare%20Dataset
 ---

 This Free Form Mode feature allows you to validate one of your organized datasets stored locally or on Pennsieve.
-This can save you time by allowing you to avoid stepping through the `Organize dataset` or `Guided Mode` UIs when validating your dataset is your only goal.
+This can save you time by allowing you to avoid stepping through `Organize dataset` in `Free Form Mode Curation` or `End to End Curation Mode` UIs when validating your dataset is your only goal.

 ## Background